Mantle Cell Lymphoma

 Mantle Cell Lymphoma Treatment

-Most mantle cell lymphomas are aggressive, meaning they grow quickly.
-But for slower-growing types that aren't causing symptoms, treatment may not begin immediately after diagnosis.
+Most mantle cell lymphomas generally have a variable growth pattern, with the first few years after diagnosis helping to dictate the timing of treatment.
+For slower-growing types that aren't causing symptoms, treatment may not begin immediately after diagnosis.
 Instead, doctors may recommend a strategy called “watchful waiting,” in which they monitor the cancer’s progression over time.

 Imaging tests will be done regularly, and treatment may begin as soon as symptoms start to show.